BarbyKelly/project-5/README.md

     - Click on link: 'Sign Up first' (steps for 'Sign Up' described below)
     - Fill in a Username or Email, and a password:
       - Even if they don't have an account.
 Only User with an account will be signed in
-      - Users without invalid/not existing Username or Email address, will be reminded: 'Please fill in this field'
+      - Users without invalid/not existing Username or Email address, will be reminded: "Please fill in this field"
     - Tick 'Remember Me' box:
       - Even if they don't have an account.
 Only User with an account will be Remembered (depending on their cookie settings)
       - Users will be reminded to 'Please fill in this field', if they have not filled either of the 'Sign In' boxes correctly,